-Victoria University of Wellington has a system of six-monthly progress reports, which must be completed by the candidate and one or both supervisors.
+The University has a system of six-monthly progress reports, which must be completed by the candidate and one or both supervisors.
 As well, in your first year, you are only accepted for provisional registration for the degree.
 If the University is satisfied with your progress at 12 months, you move from provisional to full registration.

 When your supervisors agree that your thesis is ready for examination, after 36 months of full-time registration or equivalent, copies are sent to three examiners.
 These usually consist of one internal examiner and two external examiners, who will normally be staff at other universities.
 An oral examination is also required.